lbryio/lbry.com/content/news/152-every-major-tech-company-hates-you.md

 And this response is partially right.
 Companies _are_ greedy.

 But in a competitive economy, greed is typically satisfied by making your services _better_, not _worse_.
-When the local pizzaria offers free water, free bathrooms, clean tables, and sale prices, it does this not out avarice, not benevolence!
+When the local pizzeria offers free water, free bathrooms, clean tables, and sale prices, it does this not out avarice, not benevolence!

 So the question becomes: why is this possible?
 Why are large tech companies able to get away with such abusive behavior?